Skip to Content

 If the offensive player takes a shot attempt, particularly from the perimeter areas of the court, then the on-ball defender should be able to contest the shot with a hand in the face of the shooter.

-Conversely, if the offensive player is not able to take a shot attempt, then the on-ball defender should use active hands to mirror the ball and possibly block the offensive player’s vision which could lead to a bad pass and subsequent turnover.
+Conversely, if the offensive player is not able to take a shot attempt, then the on-ball defender should use active hands to mirror the ball and possibly block the offensive player’s vision which could lead to a bad pass and potential turnover.

 Moreover, as the on-ball defender pressures the ball, any adjacent off-ball defenders that are especially one pass away could execute denial defense to further disrupt the offensive flow.